ShinyKiwis/notes/web/js-journey/theory/03-operators/operators.md

 - If one side is a string, the other operand is also converted to a string and they are concatenated
 - If they are both BigInts, BigInt addition is performed.
 If one side is a BigInt but the other is not, a TypeError is thrown
-- Otherwise, both sides are converted to numbers, and numeric addition is performe
+- Otherwise, both sides are converted to numbers, and numeric addition is performed

 ## Logical operator  (&&, ||)
 ### Logical AND
 This operator evaluates from left to right, returning immediately with the value of first `falsy` operand it encounters.
-If all values are `truthy`, retur the last operand's value
+If all values are `truthy`, return the last operand's value

 If a value can be converted to `true`, the value is so-called `truthy`.
 If a vale can be converted to `false`, the value is so-called `falsy`.